Kiowa County License Hearing Guide

 How to Prepare

-• Consider Hiring a DUI Attorney: A DUI attorney experienced in Colorado ALR hearings can provide invaluable assistance.
-They can help you gather evidence, prepare your case, and represent you at the hearing.
-They understand the legal nuances and can significantly improve your chances of a favorable outcome.
+- Consult with a DUI Attorney: A DUI attorney can help you understand the law, prepare your case, and represent you at the hearing.

 Possible Outcomes

-• Suspension Overturned: The hearing officer finds that the DMV did not meet its burden of proof, and your license is reinstated.
+- Suspension Overturned: The DMV overturns the suspension, and your license is reinstated.

-• Restricted/Hardship License Granted: In some cases, the hearing officer may grant a restricted or hardship license, allowing you to drive for limited purposes, such as work or school.
+- Restricted/Hardship License Granted: In some cases, you may be eligible for a restricted license, allowing you to drive for essential purposes.

-• What You Can Drive For: Typically, a restricted license allows you to drive for work, school, medical appointments, and other essential needs.
+- What You Can Drive For: A restricted license typically allows you to drive only for specific purposes, such as commuting to work or attending medical appointments.

-• IID Requirement: Depending on the circumstances of your case, you may be required to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining a restricted license.
+- IID Requirement: Depending on the circumstances of your DUI and your prior record, you may be required to install an Ignition Interlock Device (IID) in your vehicle as a condition of receiving a restricted license.

 Getting Your License Back